ai-collection/ai-collection/README.md

 #### EmbedAI - Custom AI Chatbot trained on your data
 [Visit](https://www.thataicollection.com/redirect/embedai?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

 Develop a personalized AI support chatbot by utilizing your unique content, support documents, PDFs, APIs, or databases.
-Easily integrate it into your website with just one line of code to provide real-time responses to your visitors' inquiries, thereby minimizing the number of support tickets you receive.
+Easily integrate it into your website with just one line of code to provide real-time responses to your visitors'' inquiries, thereby minimizing the number of support tickets you receive.

 [More Information and Pricing](https://www.thataicollection.com/en/application/embedai?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)